|Salary:||£31,770 to £36,009 per annum|

 A Research Technician position has become available in the Section of Infectious Diseases in the Department of Medicine, based at St Mary’s Campus Imperial College London.

 The Research Technician will join a multidisciplinary team working on the Innovate UK grant headed by Professor Robin Shattock.
-The post holder will be involved in a one-year project to test new vaccines designed to induce immune responses to the filoviruses, Ebola and Marburg and the Lassa arenavirus.
-The work will involve the production, validation and analysis of recombinant proteins – viral glycoproteins and monoclonal antibodies required for a range of immunological and biochemical assays.
-The post holder will use these core reagents to perform various immunological assays to analyse the vaccine-elicited immune responses.
+The post holder will be involved in a one year project to test new vaccines designed to induce immune responses to the filoviruses, Ebola and Marburg and the Lassa arenavirus.
+The work will involve the development, optimisation and standardisation of new assays to analyse vaccine-elicited immune responses.

 Post holders are expected to clearly express scientific concepts both verbally and in writing, and demonstrate a willingness to work collaboratively as part of a team, prioritising work and meeting deadlines.

-You should hold at least a first degree or equivalent qualification in a science subject.
+You should hold at least a first degree or equivalent qualification in a science.

 This is a full time, fixed-term position for one year in the first instance.
 If you require any further information, please contact Robin Shattock, firstname.lastname@example.org (020 7594 5206).